-This feature appeared in the Arizona Daily Sun on July 30, 2003.
+This feature appeared in the Arizona Daily Sun in July 2003.

 Seeking a mean streak